📍 250 Stockport Road, Timperley, Altrincham

 What vaccinations do I need for Dubai?

-The recommendations below are a general guide based on UK travel health advice.
-We'll confirm exactly what you need at a short consultation.
+These recommendations are a general guide based on UK travel health advice from TravelHealthPro (UKHSA/NaTHNaC).
+Whether you're planning a city break, stopover or beach holiday in Dubai or Abu Dhabi, we'll confirm exactly what you need at a short consultation.

 Plan ahead